Find policies, support documents, and additional resources for researchers in the College of Education.

 - Determine if you need approval from UGA's Corporate and Foundation Relations and will seek clearance if so (applies to some private foundations and corporations).

 - Make arrangements for budget meetings and discuss required proposal components.
-Office of Research and Graduate Education personnel will assist with completion of application forms and will enter your proposal into the eResearch Portal, UGA's electronic research administration system.
+Office of Research and Graduate Education personnel will assist with the completion of application forms and will enter your proposal into the eResearch Portal, UGA's electronic research administration system.

 Sponsored Projects Administration requires that complete proposals be submitted to their office at least five (5) days business days in advance of the sponsor's deadline.
 Therefore, all proposal components must be submitted to the College's Office of Research and Graduate Education no later than ten (10) business days prior to the due date.
 This will allow sufficient time for internal review, processing, and obtaining required pre-submission approvals from the PI, Co-PI(s), department head(s), and dean(s)/director(s).